SimVLM: Simple Visual Language Model Pretraining with Weak Supervision: Experiments

-To study the contributions from each model component, we conduct ablation study on $\text{SimVLM}_{\text{small}}$ models with an embedding dimension of 512 and 8 layers, with different setups.
-We make comparisons on VQA and zero-shot image captioning tasks in Table \ref{tab:ablation}.
-First, we compare encoder-decoder models with decoder-only models of comparable model size.
-We find that although decoder-only model performs competitively on generative tasks, it performs significantly worse on discriminative tasks such as VQA.
-This suggest the inductive bias of separating bidirectional encoding from unidirectional decoding is beneficial for joint VL representation learning.
-Next, we study the effectiveness of pretraining objectives by changing the training loss for the text-only data.
-Results show that the PrefixLM objective outperforms both span corruption \citep{raffel2019exploring} and naive LM, illustrating the importance of using a unified objective formulation for both image-text and text-only data.
-Moreover, we ablate the contribution of the two types of datasets by comparing models trained using either of them or neither.
-While weakly supervised image-text data are required for bridging the gap between visual and textual representations, text-only corpora also improves the model quality, especially on generative tasks.
-This is probably because textual signals are extremely noisy in the former and thus the model relies on the text-only data to learn better language understanding.
-Finally, we study the effect of the convolution stage and find it critical for VL performance.
+\textbf{Ablation Study.} To study the contributions from each model component, we conduct ablation study on $\text{SimVLM}_{\text{small}}$ models with an embedding dimension of 512 and 8 layers.
+We make comparisons on VQA in Table \ref{tab:ablation}.
+First, we compare encoder-decoder models with decoder-only models of comparable model size, and find that decoder-only model performs significantly worse on VQA.
+This suggests the inductive bias of separating bidirectional encoding from unidirectional decoding is beneficial for joint VL representation learning.
+Next, we study the effectiveness of pretraining objectives and results show that the PrefixLM objective outperforms both span corruption \citep{raffel2019exploring} and naive LM, illustrating the importance of using a unified objective formulation for both image-text and text-only data.
+Moreover, we ablate the contribution of datasets.
+While weakly aligned image-text data are required for bridging the gap between visual and textual representations, text-only corpora also improves the model quality.
+This is probably because textual signals are extremely noisy in the former and thus the model relies on the later to acquire better language understanding.
+In addition, we experimented with 10\% ALIGN and CC-3M \citep{sharma-etal-2018-conceptual} datasets, and confirms the importance of data scaling.
+We then study the effect of the convolution stage and find it critical for VL performance.
 Following \cite{dai2021coatnet}, we experiment with using either the first 2/3/4 ResNet Conv blocks, and empirically observe that the 3 conv block setup works best.
 This indicates that image and text have different levels of representation granularity and thus utilizing contextualized patches is beneficial.